 You can try to mitigate this increase in cost, however, by unplugging unused electronics, using natural light instead of lightbulbs when possible, cooking with a toaster oven instead of a conventional oven, and lowering your thermostat in favour of warm sweaters and textiles.

 Food has been a tricky area with respect to personal budgets throughout COVID-19.
 Although restaurants have experienced shutdowns for indoor dining, sales on delivery services like Uber and Skip the Dishes have been through the roof.
 So, while there is definitely opportunity to save costs on food by relying on groceries and cooking at home, the temptation to order delivery is definitely greater.
 Especially, during a time where you can’t visit your favourite restaurant.

 A good way to manage your delivery spending habits could be to agree upon a once-a-week delivery dinner, and to stick with that limit.
-But, if you really need that party pizza or gourmet pasta, at least you can earn 2% cash back on it with a KOHO Premium account.
+But, if you really need that party pizza or gourmet pasta, at least you can earn 2% cash back on it with a KOHO Extra account.